ticketmaster-api/sdk-scala/src/main/tut/README.md

 ## Remaining work

 * Expose _links and _embedded for each resource.
-* Remove boilerplate code transforming criteria to http request, possibly via Shapeless.
+* Remove boilerplate code transforming criteria to http request.

 ## Wish list